-If you have a brick and mortar business, then you just can’t beat local SEO for visibility.
+If you have a brick and mortar business, then you just can’t beat Local SEO for visibility.
+Learning what is Local SEO?
 You need a digital presence and a local SEO blueprint to drive new customers to your business.

 1. 90% of the business goes to the businesses in the local 3-pack.

 2. Google is doing its dead level best to keep users on their page, not yours.
 Their efforts are working.
 So you’ve got to make their efforts work for you.

 3. Doing local SEO right can triple or quadruple your ROI.
 I’ve worked with companies who have helped clients use local SEO to take their average call volume up by as high as 82% by paying close attention to local SEO and not much else.
 What could you do with 82% more leads to pursue?

 Should you do it yourself?
 You can, just keep in mind that DIY local SEO is a little like DIY divorce.
 It’s simple until it isn’t.

 It may be a good idea to do as much as you can by yourself, then reach out to specialists to tackle the stuff you can’t, or don’t want to, do by yourself.

 How To Improve Local SEO Results: General Principles